 Other signs that you may have sleep apnea include:

 Treatment for sleep apnea typically includes continuous positive airway pressure (CPAP) therapy.
 It uses a device consisting of a mask that blows air into your airway while you sleep.
 You can also try an oral device to hold your jaw in the correct position at night.

 Other causes of heavy breathing while you sleep can include:

 - nasal congestion from a cold or respiratory infection

 - heart failure

-See your doctor if your breathing becomes heavy and doesn’t go away on its own within a week or two.
-Call right away for help if you have these symptoms, which could indicate a medical emergency:
+Speak with a doctor if your breathing becomes heavy and doesn’t go away within a week or two.

 - trouble catching your breath